 Diana of Carpe Diem has a tidy one-bedroom apartment in Veli Varos, an old town area of Split.

 Walking through the gateway into the courtyard gave us the feeling of experiencing life as a local.
-With a bakery tucked away in a back street and a very good, reasonably priced restaurant on our doorstep.
+We have a bakery tucked away in a back street and a delicious, reasonably priced restaurant on our doorstep.
 The location was ideal.

 Diana was a great hostess and in communication with us to ensure our stay was the best.
 If we needed any local tips on what to see and things to do in Split, Diana was able to recommend places to us.